NuggMD

 how to make edibles

-Successful homemade edibles start with your plant choice.
-Selecting the right strain will dictate your edible's potency and efficacy.
-After that, the most crucial element of your edibles is math.
-Crunching numbers isn't as fun as crunching on the finished dish, but it's an essential part of the process.
+Successful homemade edibles start with selecting the right strain, which will influence your edible's potency and efficacy.
+After that, the most crucial element of your edibles is doing the dosage math.

-Say you're starting with a quarter ounce of cannabis, totaling 7 grams or 7,000mg of dry weight.
-Most strains are now well above this, but for easy math, let's say the strain contains 20% THC.
-Twenty percent of the dry weight's 7,000mg would total 1400mg of THC (or 200mg of THC per gram of dried flower) in this cultivar's case.
+If you're starting with a quarter ounce of cannabis, totaling 7 grams or 7,000mg of dry weight and contains 20% THC.
+Twenty percent of the dry weight's 7,000mg would total 1400mg of THC (or 200mg of THC per gram of dried flower) in this case.

 Let’s say you use one gram of dried flower to create a stick of infused cannabutter.
 Sticking with the previous example, you would know that your stick of infused butter includes 200mg of THC.
 Using half of the stick would total 100mg of THC in your dish.
 If you use one-quarter of the stick of butter, you've got 50 mg of THC, and so on.